-CVs and covering letters can only tell you so much about a candidate.
 When recruiting a Credit Manager, which is a senior position in any credit control department, you really need to ensure that you are making the right choice.

-As such, you should use the interview stage to really scrutinise the applicant and assess their suitability for the role.
+CVs and covering letters can only tell you so much about a candidate, so you should use the interview stage to really assess the applicant and their suitability for the role.
+So, what questions should you be asking them?

 An applicant who has years of credit control work under their belt will have encountered a number of difficult scenarios and learned how to overcome each one.
 As such, they will be well-equipped to solve any issues or difficulties their department is confronted with.